iferminm/iferminm.github.io/content/pages/consulting.md

 * Performance optimization
 * Requirements analysis

-I also enjoy advising non-technical startup founders scoping and building their MVP..
+I also enjoy advising non-technical startup founders scoping and building their MVP.

 [Give me a shout](mailto:ferminster@gmail.com) if you'd like us to talk.